 Monday evening, 5:00 PM to 9:00 PM: It cooled off into a pleasant summer evening.

-Looking down Stockton Street near Maiden Lane toward Geary Blvd. and the old I Magnin & Company Department store in the 1950s: The building on the left with the diamonds on it in my picture is the Neiman Marcus Department Store that replaced the beloved City of Paris, seen in the old photo. (blogspot.com)
+Looking down Stockton Street near Maiden Lane toward Geary St. and the old I Magnin & Company Department store in the 1950s: The building on the left with the diamonds on it in my picture is the Neiman Marcus Department Store that replaced the beloved City of Paris, seen in the old photo. (blogspot.com)

 Approaching Chinatown at Grant Avenue and Bush Street in the 1950s: The lights are starting to come on in the City in both pictures.
 (Vintage Everyday)